matrivero/ostero/README.md

 **If you have any doubt, problem or suggestion please don't hesitate to contact me: matias.rivero(at)bsc.es **

 Ostero is licensed under [GNU GPLv3](http://www.gnu.org/copyleft/gpl.html)

+Ostero comes with ABSOLUTELY NO WARRANTY.

+Ostero is free software, and you are welcome to redistribute it under certain conditions.